Closely related is AutoML.

 This is similar to the typical framing of reinforcement learning problems where there is a similar explore/exploit tradeoff, although I do not know the precise disciplinary boundaries that may transect these areas.

-The most common method seems to the “Bayesian optimisation”, which is typically based on Gaussian Process regressions.
+The most common method seems to the “Bayesian optimisation”, which is typically based on Gaussian process regression of the loss surface.
 However, this is not a requirement, and many possible wacky regression models can give you the optimisation surrogate.

 Of renewed interest for its use in hyperparameter/ model selection, in e.g. regularising complex models, which is compactly referred to these days as automl.